Elorm-t/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Task 3 - islower: A function that checks for a lower-case character.

 Task 4 - isalpha: A function that checks for an alphabetic character.

+Task 5 - Sign: A function that prints the sign of a number.